apache/arrow/r/PACKAGING.md

 - [ ] Upload the .tar.gz to [win-builder](https://win-builder.r-project.org/upload.aspx) (r-devel only)
   and confirm (with Neal, who will automatically receive an email about the results) that the check is clean.
-  This step cannot be completed before Jeroen has put the binaries in the MinGW repository.
+  This step cannot be completed before Jeroen has put the binaries in the MinGW repository, i.e. [here](https://ftp.opencpu.org/rtools/ucrt64/), [here](https://ftp.opencpu.org/rtools/mingw64/), and [here](https://ftp.opencpu.org/rtools/mingw32/).
 - [ ] Upload the .tar.gz to [MacBuilder](https://mac.r-project.org/macbuilder/submit.html)
   and confirm that the check is clean
 - [ ] Check `install.packages("arrow_X.X.X.tar.gz")` on Ubuntu and ensure that the